DebrisHauler/HIIT-workout-personal-audio-trainer/README.md

 HIIT stands for High Intensity Interval Training.
 You will repeatedly max out your speed and then recover as instructed by the voice.
 The workout routine can be applied to any kind of cardio such as running, cycling, or jumproping.
 HIIT needs to be somewhere between 20 - 45 minutes.

 This was developed and tested in python 3.7 on Windows.
 It might work with older versions of python.
-So far, I've tested this once in the gym which helped me to adjust the workout.
-I will continue to update the code as I have more revelations in the gym.
+I am testing this in the gym and improving the algorithm as I see fit.

 ## Getting started: